mattford63/riverford-poc/README.md

 sub <5ms search later.

-A DSL consisting of `intersect`, `union` and a limited `not` provide search operations over the index-store.
+A DSL consisting of `intersect`, `union` and a limited `not` provide search operations over the index-store (and relevance based versions of the same operators).

 ## Usage